 The family can be joint or nuclear.
 The head of the family has a considerable impact on the buying behavior of other family members.
 Moreover, the earner of the family has a greater impact or control over the other members since he is the major financer.

 Reference group refers to the people we associate ourselves with them.
 Reference groups may include family, friends, membership groups, neighbors, etc. Members of the reference group have similar attitudes, beliefs, and values and they influence each other behavior.

 Roles and status people hold in society also influence their purchasing patterns.
 For example, an officer may prefer to buy attractive and formal clothes whereas a daily worker may choose to buy simple and cheap ones.

 Opinion leaders are the individuals who lead certain reference groups.
 They possess the quality to influence others in a given situation that may be when they are buying products or making other decisions.

 Cultural factors also influence consumer buying decisions.
 People are bound by the cultural values and ideologies of their community.
 What product to buy and what not is also really influenced by cultural factors.

-For example, in Indian culture people worships Cows, and they will strongly raise their voice if anyone tries to sell them cow beef.
+For example, in Indian culture people worship Cows, and they will strongly raise their voices if anyone tries to sell them cow beef.
 However, it may be normal in other countries.
 Some of the cultural factors include.